Doncaster Rovers 3-3 Hull City

-The visitors faced a minimum of seven minutes stoppage-time and had to finish with 10 men after an injury to Honeyman.
+The visitors faced a minimum of seven minutes added time and had to finish with 10 men after an injury to Honeyman.

 Coppinger is retiring at the end of the season, and Rovers wore a charity kit he designed to commemorate his 17 seasons with the club.

-The 40-year-old marked the occasion in style with a stunning free-kick past Matt Ingram in the 12th minute of added time.
+The 40-year-old marked the occasion in style with a stunning free-kick past Matt Ingram in the 12th minute of stoppage-time.

 MK Dons 4-3 Northampton Town

-Ryan Watson equalised for Northampton against his former team after the restart, and they were back ahead with 12 minutes remaining through Peter Kioso.
+Ryan Watson equalised against his former team after the restart, and Northampton retook the lead with 12 minutes remaining through Peter Kioso.

-However, late strikes from Cameron Jerome and Charlie Brown saw the hosts turn the game around and claim all three points.
+However, Cameron Jerome and Charlie Brown struck late as the hosts turned the game around again and claimed all three points.